- Anastrozole 1Mg

 - Generic drugs are cheaper than brand-name drugs.

 Generic for Renova* (Tretinoin) is a topical medication used to reduce fine wrinkles and smoothen rough facial skin, which improves the appearance of the skin.
 It is a derivative of vitamin A that is also used to treat sun-damaged skin.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Generic for Renova* prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.
 The following dosage information includes the common dose of Generic for Renova*.
 If your dose is different, do not follow the dosage described below unless your physician has approved.